aallam/openai-kotlin/guides/ChatFunctionCall.md

     chatMessages.add(
         ChatMessage(
             role = message.role,
-            content = message.content ?: "", // required to not be empty in this case
-            functionCall = message.functionCall
+            content = message.content.orEmpty(), // required to not be empty in this case functionCall = message.functionCall
         )
     )